yazaldefilimone/yazaldefilimone/README.md

 - Making the web faster, more accessible and easier.

-- DX and Performance are my favorite topics.
+- DX, Architecture and Performance are my favorite topics.

 - I'm Reading: